Hilary Mantel: Comments on royalty

 In a 2013 speech on media and royal women at the British Museum, Mantel commented on Catherine Middleton, then the Duchess of Cambridge, saying that Middleton was forced to present herself publicly as a personality-free "shop window mannequin" whose sole purpose is to deliver an heir to the throne.
 Mantel expanded on these views in an essay, "Royal Bodies", for the London Review of Books (LRB): "It may be that the whole phenomenon of monarchy is irrational, but that doesn't mean that when we look at it we should behave like spectators at Bedlam.
 Cheerful curiosity can easily become cruelty".

 These remarks stimulated substantial public debate.
 The Leader of the Opposition Ed Miliband and Prime Minister David Cameron both criticised Mantel's remarks, while Jemima Khan defended Mantel.
 Zing Tsjeng praised the LRB essay, finding the "clarity of prose and analysis is just incredible".

 Margaret Thatcher

 In September 2014, in an interview published in The Guardian, Mantel said she had fantasised about the murder of the British prime minister Margaret Thatcher in 1983, and fictionalised the event in a short story called "The Assassination of Margaret Thatcher: 6 August 1983".
 Allies of Thatcher called for a police investigation, to which Mantel responded: "Bringing in the police for an investigation was beyond anything I could have planned or hoped for, because it immediately exposes them to ridicule."

+In 2026, a stage adaptation of The Assassination of Margaret Thatcher premiered at the Liverpool Everyman Theatre.
+Adapted by playwright Alexandra Wood and directed by John Young, the production explored themes of political violence, disenfranchisement, and extremism through the fictional story of a Liverpool sniper plotting to assassinate Thatcher.